Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 Once the question is saved:

 - It appears immediately in the question list
-- It inherits the next available question ID
 - It can be edited, duplicated, or deleted through the action buttons on the right

 This workflow ensures that new survey items follow the same structure and